bbc/morty-docs/README.md

 website, to allow users to consume the content in an easily accessible format.
 It takes an array of markdown and/or asciidoc files and creates a static website.

-Morty is specifically aimed at requiring little to no change in the markdown/asciidoc files.
+Morty is specifically aimed at requiring little to no change in the markdown files.

 In the BBC we have a large amount of git repositories which often have markdown documentation within them, they don't follow a consistent structure and their content structure can also be wildly different.
 We wanted a way to publish these with the minimal amount of effort from teams, Morty Docs is what we use to solve this problem.